 How to Obtain Your Nonprofit Employer Identification Number

-The first thing to do after you complete your nonprofit incorporation is to apply to the IRS for an Employer Identification Number, or EIN.
+The first thing to do for your nonprofit after you complete your incorporation is to apply to the IRS for an Employer Identification Number, or EIN.
 Even if you don't plan to hire employees anytime soon, you need this number for your application for tax exemption and for all your state and federal reports.
-The EIN is a little like a Social Security number for organizations.
+The EIN will be attached to your nonprofit forever.

 Line 12: This line asks for the closing month of your organization's accounting (fiscal) year.

-If you do intend to hire people for whom you'll have to pay payroll taxes, you’ll need to check IRS withholding tables and estimate the amount of payroll taxes that will be due to the IRS.
+If you do intend to hire people for whom you'll have to pay payroll taxes, you need to check IRSwithholding tables and estimate the amount of payroll taxes that will be due to the IRS.

 The IRS estimates that you'll receive your EIN in four to five weeks if you apply by mail.
-You'll receive your EIN immediately if you choose the online application option.
+You'll receive your EIN immediately if you submit the online application.

 If you want to apply for an EIN by telephone, the person named as the principal officer on the SS-4 Form must call the IRS Business and Specialty Tax Line at (800) 829-4933.